Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types.rst

 Integers have 2 independent properties:

 - length - amount of memory cells they occupy.
 The more memory they occupy, the larger numbers they can represent.
-- signedness - if number is signed, it's first bit does not contribute to its magnitude but is used as +/- sign instead.
+- signedness - if number is signed, its first bit does not contribute to its magnitude but is used as +/- sign instead.

 Signed numbers can represent negative values.
 Unsigned can not, but the extra bit allows twice as many representable magnitudes.